sciencehub_quantum_thumb

 Ji’s career sits at the intersection of advanced research and commercialisation.

-During her time at MIT, she contributed to the development of a breakthrough platform that maps an entire human brain hemisphere in 3D at subcellular resolution.
-She later moved into industry, taking on a leadership role in a biotech spin-off where she led R&D and product development of biomedical instruments used by research institutions.
+During her time at MIT, Ji co-developed a breakthrough platform that maps an entire human brain hemisphere in 3D at subcellular resolution.
+She later moved into industry, taking on a leadership role at an MIT spin-off where she led R&D and product development of biomedical instruments.
+That experience across both academia and industry gives her a sharp eye for innovation ecosystems.

-“We were looking at Switzerland, the Netherlands, and Denmark.
-Professionally, they’re all strong options.
-But this decision wasn’t just about career opportunities; it was about the full picture.”
+"We were looking at Switzerland, the Netherlands, and Denmark.
+Professionally, they're all strong options.
+But our decision to relocate had to consider the full picture."

-Ji Tomsovic, PhD, Strategy Project from China, working
+Ji Tomsovic, PhD, MBA Candidate from United States, working

-“We were looking at Switzerland, the Netherlands, and Denmark.
-Professionally, they’re all strong options.
-But this decision wasn’t just about career opportunities; it was about the full picture.”
+"We were looking at Switzerland, the Netherlands, and Denmark.
+Professionally, they're all strong options.
+But our decision to relocate had to consider the full picture."

-Ji Tomsovic, PhD, Strategy Project from China, working
+Ji Tomsovic, PhD, MBA Candidate from United States, working

 Entering a new phase of impact